RasaHQ/rasa/docs/core/stories.rst

 .. contents::
    :local:

-A training example for the Rasa dialogue system is called a **story**.
+Rasa stories are a form of training data used to train the Rasa Core dialogue management models.

-This is a guide to the story data format.
+A story is a representation of a conversation between a user and an AI assistant, converted into a specific format where user inputs are expressed as corresponding intents (and entities where necessary) while the responses of an assistant are expressed as corresponding action names.

 .. note::